 The new national pension system in Sweden was introduced in 1999.
-The most important change in the reform was changing from a defined-benefit system to a defined-contribution system.
+The most important change in the reform was going from a defined benefit system to a defined contribution system.
 Before the reform, pensions were considered a social right and people were guaranteed a certain percentage of the wage before retirement.
 Following the reform, the outcome of the pension now consists of the pension savings accumulated during active employment before retirement.
-In this system, pensions depend on economic and financial development, which means that it is not possible to know what a pension will consist of beforehand.
-With the new pension system, the need for information about pensions is even more pressing.
-The occupational pension system has developed in the same direction; most of the occupational pension plans are now defined-contribution systems or hybrids with both defined-contribution and defined-benefit components.
+In this system, pensions depend on economic and financial development, which means that it is not possible to know in advance how much a retiree's pension will be.
+With the new pension system, the need for information about pensions is even more important.
+The occupational pension system has developed in the same direction; most of the occupational pension plans are now defined contribution systems or hybrids with both defined contribution and defined benefit components.